 The command output didn’t show anything, which means you need to install linux-headers.

-The one-stop solution to fix this error is to install linux headers for the current kernel.
-Do you know which Linux kernel version is installed in your System?
-No problem if you are not sure.
+The one-stop solution to fix this error is to install Linux headers for the current kernel.

-Once the installation is done, we need to relaunch the VMware workstation to configure.
+Once the installation is done, you need to relaunch the VMware workstation to configure it.

 That’s all, to fix “VMware Kernel Module Updater: Kernel header X.X.X-X-amd64 were not found.” or “C header files matching your running kernel were not found”.

 I hope your issue is resolved.
 If not, let me know in the comment section.

 With this, let me end here and see you in the next article.

 A man with a tech effusive who has explored some of the amazing technology stuff and is exploring more.
 While moving towards, I had a chance to work on Android development, Linux, AWS, and DevOps with several open-source tools.